Ultimate Guide to Thinning Hair in Men and Women

 - List of Sources

 One of the most widespread symptoms of aging, especially in males, is thinning hair or hair loss.
 Graying hair can easily be dyed, but there is no quick-fix for thinning hair.
 For some people, hair loss begins at the onset of aging, while others hold onto that part of their youthful appearance for much longer.
-Others experience thinning hair or hair loss due to an underlying illness, as a side-effect of a medication, as a result of a hormonal changes or weight loss, as a symptom of stress, or as a byproduct of nutrient deficiency.
+Others experience thinning hair or hair loss due to an underlying illness, as a side-effect of medication, as a result of hormonal changes or weight loss, as a symptom of stress, or as a byproduct of nutrient deficiency.
 There are a number of reasons why hair thinning happens, but be reassured that thinning hair is not always irreversible.
 More ways of reversing thinning hair are being developed as our knowledge of the body and of science both increase.

 Thinning Hair in Men